White Oleander: Major characters

 Astrid Magnussen: the main character, she is twelve years old when the novel opens.
 Artistic, shy and in the sway of her manipulative mother.
-The novel depicts her loss of naivety, sexual awakening, and attempts at self-definition.
+The novel depicts her loss of naivety, sexual abuse, and attempts at self-definition.

 Ingrid Magnussen: Astrid's manipulative mother, who is jailed early in the novel for her murder of her lover Barry.
 When with Astrid, she often forgets she has a daughter and focuses on her eclectic art.
 Later, she attempts to control Astrid from jail.

 Starr: Astrid's first foster mother, she is a former stripper turned outspoken Christian.
 She is recovering from alcoholism and drug use and lives in a trailer with her children.
 She first shows kindness to Astrid but later grows jealous of Astrid's relationship with Ray.

 'Uncle' Ray: Starr's boyfriend, whose children call him "Uncle Ray."
 A seemingly kind carpenter, he begins a sexual relationship with Astrid who is, at the time, 14.
 Thus the relationship is an example of sexual predation.

 Olivia Johnstone: An African-American high-class sex worker Astrid befriends while living with her second foster family, the Turlocks.
 Olivia introduces Astrid to a luxurious, hedonistic lifestyle.

 Claire Richards: Astrid's fourth foster mother, who notices Astrid's artistic talent and encourages her to pursue school.
 Claire has a weak relationship with her husband, poor self-esteem, and commits suicide after encouragement from Ingrid.

 Paul Trout: An artistic boy Astrid meets while staying at MacLaren Children's Center (known as "Mac"), a facility for foster children who can't find placements.
 Astrid later develops a romance with Paul.

 Rena Grushenka: Astrid's final foster mother, a tough, business-savvy Russian woman.
 She is abrasive but encourages Astrid to make sound financial decisions and to become a good negotiator.